SHOW-UNAN(祥雲庵)

 Carefully crafted for just one group each day, this time and space are yours alone—to pause, reflect, and reconnect with your inner self.

-From the moment you step into the space to the quiet return to your everyday life, each step draws you into a deeper journey of stillness and self-discovery.
+From the moment you cross the threshold, to the quiet return to everyday life, each step draws you into a deeper journey of mindfulness and self-discovery.

-You may savor a seasonal sweet, specially made for you by a traditional confectioner in Kanazawa, and enjoy a sip of sake—as if gently washing away the traces of everyday busyness.
+Savor a seasonal sweet, specially made for you by a master confectioner in Kanazawa, and enjoy a sip of sake—to gently wash away the traces of everyday busyness.
 Let your heart settle as you take in the quiet presence of flowers, arranged just for this day.

-You will be hosted by a tea master, who will warmly guide you through the deeper meanings woven into the space, the tools, and every gesture.
+A tea master will guide you with warmth and kindness through the deeper meanings woven into the space, the tools, and every gesture.

-Everything you encounter here is a once-in-a-lifetime gift—meant only for this very moment.
+Everything you encounter here is a once-in-a-lifetime gift—meant only for you, at this very moment.

 The Japanese art of tea, known as The Way of Tea, is far more than a simple ceremony.
 The term “道” (do, meaning “the way”) reflects a philosophy deeply rooted in Japanese culture, akin to the spiritual paths found in Zen Buddhism and the principles of Bushido.
 This “way” transcends the simple act of making tea.
 It is a practice that integrates mindfulness, aesthetics, and the spirit of hospitality into everyday life.